 Section 15.
 Voting Rights.
 Each Trustee shall be entitled to one (1) vote upon each matter submitted to a vote at a meeting of Trustees.

 Section 16.
 Resignation.
-A Trustee may resign at the time by giving written notice to the Board of Trustees or to the President or the Secretary of the Corporation.
+A Trustee may resign at the time by giving written notice to the Board of Trustees or to the Secretary of the Corporation.
 The resignation shall become effective upon the date specified therein, if any, or, if no date is specified, upon its receipt by the Secretary.
 The resignation shall be reported in and a copy of the resignation shall be filed with the minutes of the Meeting of the Board of Trustees next following its receipt.

 Section 17.
 Removal.
 A Trustee may be removed with or without cause by the affirmative vote of two-thirds of the entire Board of Trustees.
 The Trustees, including the Trustee proposed to be removed, must be given notice of such proposed removal sent in the manner for giving notice of a meeting, at least ten days prior to the meeting, provided that such notice may be waived by any Trustee as to himself or herself.